-- we are highly dependent on the successful development, obtaining regulatory clearances and marketing and sale of our ProSense and next generation single Probe and MultiSense systems; - we face business disruption and related risks resulting from the recent outbreak of the COVID-19 pandemic, which could have a material adverse effect on our business and results of operations; - if we fail to maintain existing strategic relationships with Terumo Corporation and Shanghai Medtronic Zhikang or are unable to identify additional distributors of our products or any future products and technologies, our revenues may decrease; - we are dependent upon third-party manufacturers and suppliers making us vulnerable to supply shortages and problems, increased costs and quality or compliance issues, any of which could harm our business; - we manage our business through a small number of employees and key consultants.
-We may need to expand our organization and we may experience difficulties in recruiting needed additional employees and consultants, which could disrupt our operations; - if we engage in future acquisitions or strategic partnerships, this may increase our capital requirements, dilute our shareholders, cause us to incur debt or assume contingent liabilities, and subject us to other risks; - we face intense competition in the market, and as a result we may be unable to effectively compete in our industry; - our commercial success is very much dependent on third-party payors to provide adequate insurance coverage and reimbursement for the use of our systems, or any future products that we may commercialize; - our management team has limited experience managing a U.S. reporting company; - our business and operations might be adversely affected by security breaches, including any cybersecurity incidents; - we may be exposed to business disruptions and geopolitical risks related to the geopolitical and military tensions between Russia and Ukraine in Europe.
+- we are highly dependent on the successful development, obtaining regulatory clearances and marketing and sale of our ProSense, XSense and MultiSense systems; - if we fail to maintain existing strategic relationships with Terumo Corporation and Shanghai Medtronic Zhikang or are unable to identify additional distributors of our products or any future products and technologies, our revenues may decrease; - we are dependent upon third-party manufacturers and suppliers making us vulnerable to supply shortages and problems, increased costs and quality or compliance issues, any of which could harm our business; - we manage our business through a small number of employees and key consultants.
+We may need to expand our organization and we may experience difficulties in recruiting needed additional employees and consultants, which could disrupt our operations; - if we engage in future acquisitions or strategic partnerships, this may increase our capital requirements, dilute our shareholders, cause us to incur debt or assume contingent liabilities, and subject us to other risks; - we face intense competition in the market, and as a result we may be unable to effectively compete in our industry; - our commercial success is very much dependent on third-party payors to provide adequate insurance coverage and reimbursement for the use of our systems, or any future products that we may commercialize; - our management team has limited experience managing a U.S. reporting company; and - our business and operations might be adversely affected by security breaches, including any cybersecurity incidents.